cmyildiz/time-tracker/README.md

 # time-tracker
 Java (Maven) application for tracking time on the job

-CS 453 deploy to prod
+CS 453 deploy to product